 Recommended Sustainable Practices

-Not buy anything I don’t have funds for.
+I don’t buy anything I don’t have funds for.

-I don’t buy that new tractor with zero down.
+As an example, even though I want it, I don’t buy that new tractor with zero down.

 I buy what I can afford.